 - University of the District of Columbia/University of the District of Columbia – Community College

-These three partner universities manage three components of DC Futures for participating students: scholarship, emergency fund requests, and prior year unpaid balance requests.
+These partner universities manage three components of the DC Futures Program for enrolled DC Futures participants: scholarship awards, emergency fund requests and prior year unpaid balance requests.

 OSSE requests that each eligible university provide support through its financial aid office in sharing the opportunity with eligible students.
 Student eligibility requirements can be found here.